wyrover/gjitenkai/README.md

 # Build

-Gjiten Kai uses CMake to generate the Makefile
+The Gjiten Kai project uses CMake to generate the Makefile

 <pre>
 --generate Makefile and config.h